-Because there are no private physician practices in Crisfield, Marion, Westover, Rumbly, Fairmount and other small towns along Route 413 (the highway from Route 13 to Crisfield on Tangier Sound), McCready Hospital operates an outpatient center which employs two family medicine/internal medicine primary care physicians, a general surgeon and a family medicine physician assistant.
-McCready also employs its own anesthesiologist, radiologist and, most recently, pulmonologist.
-With these physicians and specialty visiting physicians, the hospital is able to provide care for only the basic healthcare needs of local residents.
-The nearest private general and specialty practices are about 25 miles away by car so McCready "lends" office space to "visiting" physicians who come one to four times a month to see patients here in Crisfield.
-They include a podiatrist and three cardiologists.
-McCready's emergency room is staffed with emergency physicians via a contract with the Emergency Service Associates group.
-However, major trauma cases and cases requiring more specialized surgery, diagnostic and medical care must be transported elsewhere.
-McCready's patient population has a tragically high incidence of heart disease, lung disease, diabetes, cancer, obesity and metabolic syndrome - all chronic conditions that would benefit from specialist physician practices.
-However, the nearest are in Salisbury - 45 minutes away.
-The service area's high unemployment rate, a large elderly population and one of the highest poverty levels in the state contribute to the incidence of these potentially serious and often fatal conditions.
+Because there are no private physician practices in Crisfield or the surrounding area including the communities of Marion, Westover, Rumbly, Fairmount and other small towns along Route 413 (the highway from Route 13 to Crisfield on Tangier Sound), McCready Hospital operates an outpatient center which employs two family medicine/internal medicine primary care physicians, a general surgeon and a family medicine physician assistant.
+McCready also employs its own anesthesiologist, radiologist and pulmonologist.
+With these physicians and specialty visiting physicians, the hospital is able to provide care for the basic healthcare needs of local residents.
+There are no private general and specialty practices within 25 miles of McCready, so in order to better serve the local community, the Foundation "lends" office space to visiting physicians, including a podiatrist and three cardiologists, who see patients in Crisfield one to four times a month.
+McCready's emergency room is staffed with emergency physicians via a contract with the Emergency Service Associates group (ESA).